Skip to content

 The city is one where visibility often matters more than conventional crime risk.
 Senior executives, investors, and visiting principals frequently require executive security in Brussels because of exposure — EU regulatory meetings, antitrust negotiations, media attention around sensitive sectors, or commercial activity that attracts public scrutiny.

 Our close protection teams provide low-profile coverage in business attire, advance planning for meetings, hotels and venues, route management around protests and summit disruption, discreet protective presence during business engagements, and direct coordination with chiefs of staff and in-house corporate security.
 The objective is to allow the principal to operate normally while risk is managed quietly in the background.
-Diplomatic security for trade envoys, regional ministers, and senior advisers without full state coverage is one of our core engagement profiles.

 Secure Transportation, Security Drivers and VIP Chauffeur Coverage